San Francisco police post reward for serial killer dubbed the 'Doodler'

 (Reuters) - San Francisco police have posted a $100,000 reward for a serial killer known as the "Doodler" as they renew their search for a suspect believed responsible for killing five gay men and assaulting two others in the mid-1970s.

-The unidentified man, who struck terror in the Bay Area's gay community four decade ago, earned his moniker because a surviving victim remembered him drawing caricatures at an all-night San Francisco diner.
+The unidentified man, who struck terror in the Bay Area's gay community four decades ago, earned his moniker because a surviving victim remembered him drawing caricatures at an all-night San Francisco diner.

 "This was gripping the gay community in San Francisco," during the 1970s, Commander Greg McEachern told a news conference on Wednesday.
 "There were many questions about why gay men were being targeted."